ContextLab/quail/paper/paper.md

 ---

 # Summary
-Quail [@quail_code] is a Python package for analyzing and plotting behavioral data from memory experiments.
-The current focus is on free recall experiments [@Kaha12, @MannEtal15].
-Quail implements classic and more recently developed memory analyses and provides easy plotting functions by wrapping Seaborn [@WaskEtAl16].
-API documentation, tutorials and examples can be found on our readthedocs page [@quail_docs].
+Quail is a Python package for analyzing and plotting behavioral data from memory experiments.
+The current focus is on free recall experiments [@Kaha12;@MannEtal15].
+Quail implements classic and more recently developed memory analyses and provides easy plotting functions by wrapping Seaborn [@WaskEtal16].
+API documentation, tutorials and examples can be found on our readthedocs page [[**link**](cdl-quail.readthedocs.io/en/latest/)].
 Key features include:

-- Creating and plotting serial position curves (probability of recalling items presented at each presentation position) [@Ebbi85, @Murd62a]
+- Creating and plotting serial position curves (probability of recalling items presented at each presentation position) [@Ebbi13;@Murd62a]
 - Creating and plotting probability of *N*th recall curves-- probability of recalling items at each presentation position as the *N*th recall in the recall sequence [@Hoga75]
 - Creating and plotting lag-Conditional Response Probability curves-- the probability of transitioning between items in the recall sequence, as a function of their relative presentation positions [@Kaha96]
-- Computing clustering metrics-- i.e. single-number summaries of how often participants transition from recalling a word to another related word, where "related" can be user-defined [@Kaha12, @MannEtal15]
+- Computing clustering metrics-- i.e. single-number summaries of how often participants transition from recalling a word to another related word, where "related" can be user-defined [@Kaha12;@MannEtal15]
 - Many nice additional plotting functions
 - Convenience functions for loading and saving data
 - Wrapper functions for automatically transcribing speech data (audio files) using the [Google Cloud Speech-to-Text API](https://cloud.google.com/speech/)